 - The National Center for Employee Ownership breaks down the tax implications of options vs. restricted stock.

-- Finance guru Andy Rachleff also wrote a smart article on the topic.
+- Finance guru Andy Rachleff (who is currently the CEO of Wealthfront), also wrote a smart article on the topic.

 Things to check out: